 Not just the CO2

-Many estimates put aviation's share of global CO2 emissions at just above two percent.
+Many estimates put aviation's share of global CO2 emissions at just above 2 percent.
 That's the figure the industry itself generally accepts.

 But according to Stefan Gössling, a professor at Sweden's Lund and Linnaeus universities and co-editor of the book Climate Change and Aviation: Issues, Challenges and Solutions, "That's only half the truth."